Dr Brendan McLean

 His clinical trial activity over 20 years includes acting as PI in pharmaceutical studies in MS (including CUPID, CAMS, and MS-SMART), and in a large number of epilepsy trials including MESS, SANAD I and II.
 He has also received grants for a number of original research projects including SUDEP in epilepsy, and the role of Hepatitis E in inflammatory neurological conditions.
 He is currently involved in Telehealth projects in Epilepsy and MS.

-He has published on seizure safety and SUDEP, CSF in Neuro-inflammatory conditions, Hepatitis E in Peripheral nerve inflammation, and Campath in MS.
+Dr McLean has served on the on the ABN Neuro-inflammatory disease advisory group and has also published on seizure safety and SUDEP, CSF in Neuro-inflammatory conditions, Hepatitis E in Peripheral nerve inflammation, and Campath in MS.